bormaxi8080/starred/README.md

 - [TheYoke/PngBin](https://github.com/TheYoke/PngBin) - Convert any binary data to a PNG image file and vice versa.
 - [danielgatis/rembg](https://github.com/danielgatis/rembg) - Rembg is a tool to remove images background
 - [JoseHenriqueSiqueira/Whatsapp_Instagram_Messanger_ChatGPT_OpenAI](https://github.com/JoseHenriqueSiqueira/Whatsapp_Instagram_Messanger_ChatGPT_OpenAI) - This repository showcases a ChatBot integrated with WhatsApp, using OpenAI API (such as ChatGPT).
 With it, you can interact with a highly trained language model to answer your questions and perform sp
-- [janosgyerik/bashoneliners](https://github.com/janosgyerik/bashoneliners) - A collection of practical or just pure awesome bash one-liners or shell script tips and tricks for GNU Linux, UNIX or BSD systems.
-Open, collaborative system, user friendly, with functions to contribu
 - [jmespath/jmespath.py](https://github.com/jmespath/jmespath.py) - JMESPath is a query language for JSON.
 - [aio-libs/yarl](https://github.com/aio-libs/yarl) - Yet another URL library
 - [josephcslater/array_to_latex](https://github.com/josephcslater/array_to_latex) -